20+ YEARS OF KIDSAKE: SERVING COMMUNITY

 Give to Live Campaign

-In forty days, data shows that new habits can be born.
+Some experts say that it only takes twenty-one days to form a new habit.
 Good habits can transform lives.
 Yes, lives!
 KidSAKE is launching the Give to Live Campaign to encourage people to develop the mindset and habit of generous giving.
 Imagine what the world would be like if each one of us helped one other person (just one!), each of us at the same time, lifting up another.
 That type of positive energy would transform the world into cities of light!

 KidSAKE is partnering with Sophie Press to sell Give to Live kits.
-Each kit contains 40 items to give and and a few things to keep to bless you for giving.
-The kits launch April 1st.
-Just in time for Easter, graduations, mother's day or an occasion!
+Each kit contains 21 items to give and and a few things to keep to bless you for giving.
+The kits launch soon, sign up for updated information on this program!

 Visit: www.sophiepress.com for more details.
 (Forthcoming)